-Any model can be used in more then 1 class, ad long as the model meets the class regulations.
+Any model can be used in more than 1 class, as long as the model meets the class regulations.

 If a model gets damaged during a series/trial, this is no ground for having the series/trial redone.
 Even in the event of foreign influence like debris, water plants, parts of buoys or others.